E3SM-Project/HICCUP/README.txt

 --------------------------------------------------------------------------------

-SST AND SEA ICE DATA
+SST AND SEA ICE INITIAL CONDITONS

 HICCUP can also generate a data file with SST and sea ice data.
 NOAA OI data is typically used for this, but HICCUP also currently supports using ERA5 data.